-- Expected volatility: We calculate the estimated volatility rate based on the volatility of our common stock together with comparable companies in our industry. - Expected term: We do not believe we are able to rely on our historical exercise and post-vesting termination activity to provide accurate data for estimating the expected term for use in estimating the fair value-based measurement of our options.
-Therefore, we have opted to use the "simplified method" for estimating the expected term of options. - · Risk-free rate: The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - · Expected dividend yield: We have never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
+- Expected volatility: We calculated the estimated volatility rate for stock options granted based on the volatility of our common stock for a historical period equal to the expected life of the stock options. - Expected life: Due to the lack of historical exercise history, the expected life of our service-based stock options is determined utilizing the "simplified method", based on the average of the contractual term of the options and the weighted-average vesting period.
+The expected life for performance-based options is determined based on consideration of the contractual term of the stock options, an estimate of the date the performance criteria would be met and expectations of employee behavior. - Risk-free rate: The risk-free interest rate is based on the yields of U.S. Treasury securities with maturities similar to the expected time to liquidity. - Expected dividend yield: We have never declared or paid any cash dividends and do not presently plan to pay cash dividends in the foreseeable future.
 Consequently, we used an expected dividend yield of zero.